isomerpages/gb-assist/pages/solutionrepo/solution16.md

 ### Description

 The single tank automated dishwashing machines replace manual dishwashing, and can be used for glassware or dishes.
-It comes with automated drain pump, detergent and rinse pumps.

-- A hood-type machine come with a vertical lift hood
-- A front opening dishwasher is equipped for installation in freestanding or undercounter-type operations

-Min capacity: 15 litres tank capacity

-Grant support: 80% of cost of equipment, up to $4,000 grant
+It comes with automated drain pump, detergent and rinse pumps.- A hood-type machine come with a vertical lift hood - A front opening dishwasher is equipped for installation in freestanding or undercounter-type operations Min capacity 15 litres tank capacityGrant support 80% of cost of equipment, up to $4,000 grant

-### Details of Solution
+### Packages Available

 N.A.